Wonglab-umsl/US-milestoning/README.md

 a *τ*-RAMD simulation, a simulation from the “pathways” method described below, or some other technique.

-This attempts to document how I performed the umbrella sampling simulations for PYK2 and the Markov state analysis using TRAM.
-I have tried to collect together all the scripts I used in the `` directory.
-Most of the scripts identify the simulation by a `name` parameter.
-The name I use is a combination of the name of the protein, the ligand, and the force field used, for example `pyk2-cpd1-amber`.

 Needed software includes `tleap` from AmberTools, VMD and NAMD.
 If compounds need to be parameterized, it will be necessary to use Schrodinger Maestro, Gaussian, and `antechamber` from AmberTools as